 - Specific Challenges in Healthcare Systems and Services related to the pandemic

-The contributions of the Fund will mostly be directed towards the geographies in which Sofina is locally present and active, with an initial focus on Western Europe, India and Singapore.
+The contributions of the Fund will mostly be directed towards the geographies in which Sofina is locally present and active, with a focus on Western Europe, India and Singapore.

 The Digital Gap in Education